it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 Any time the testing rules need to be created or updated, there is a starting decision tree.
 For initial RABET-V iterations, there is a basic template ()[].
 For revision iterations, the starting tree is prior the decision tree that you are updating.

+Do we begin with a master tree and then simply it based on the current scores?
+What about the No security service relation?
+I think we use the Lattix scores possibly, and the usability maturity scores.

 ### 2. Modify Decision Tree

+For a Initial Submission, the entire tree should be updated to reflect the initial architectural and software development maturity scores.
+For subsequent iterations, only portions of the tree related to the updated scores need to be changed.

 ### 3. Review Decision Tree

 Who can review?
 TAC, Steering Committee?
-Review COmmittee?
+Review Committee?

 ## Test Conditions

 ### Change Attributes
-This test conditions are related to where the change was made and what kind of change it is.
+These test conditions are related to where the change was made and what kind of change it is.

 #### Change Location